Hefty bond set for Rantoul man charged with selling drugs and gun possession

 Judge Brett Olmstead set bond for Thaimon T. Crawford, 40, who listed an address in the 600 block of Heath Drive, at $500,000 after arraigning him Thursday on three counts of unlawful use of a weapon by a felon and three counts of possession with intent to deliver cocaine and heroin.

-The charges stem from a court-authorized search of Crawford’s home done Wednesday by members of the Street Crimes Task Force.
+The charges stem from a court-authorized search of Crawford’s home done Wednesday by members of the Champaign County Street Crimes Task Force.

 A report said officers had made controlled buys of heroin from Crawford at his home earlier this month that prompted them to obtain the search warrant.